Francesca Schiavone: Playing style

 Schiavone employed an all-court game and has a very classic approach to her clay game.
 She used an extreme eastern grip on her one-handed backhand.
 Chris Fowler and Brad Gilbert described her forehand as a "buggy whip."

 Endorsements

 Schiavone was endorsed by multiple companies throughout her professional career.
 From 2004, she was endorsed by Diadora for clothing and apparel, before switching to Lotto in 2007.
 She switched to Adidas in 2013; due to a series of poor results, she was dropped by the company, moving to Asics in 2014, remaining with Asics for the rest of her professional career.
 For racquets, Schiavone used Yonex racquets until 2006; in that year, she switched to Babolat, using the Pure Aero racquet until her retirement in 2018.

 Personal life

-Schiavone was born in Milan to Franco Schiavone, from Manocalzati in the Province of Avellino, Campania, Southern Italy, and to Luiscita Minelli, from Bornato in the Province of Brescia, Northern Italy.
+Schiavone was born in Milan, Lombardy, to Franco Schiavone (from Manocalzati in the Province of Avellino, Campania) and Luiscita Minelli (from Bornato in the Province of Brescia, Lombardy).

 In late 2019, Schiavone revealed that she had been diagnosed with cancer in June of that year; after undergoing chemotherapy, she went into remission.